invertase/docs.page/docs/advanced.mdx

 ---
 title: Advanced
-description: Learn about the nitty gritty of how things are working
+description: Learn about the details of how things are working internally.
 ---

 # Advanced